Link Search Menu Expand Document

 Description

 Determines how the Stardog parser handles bnode (blank node) identifiers that may be present in RDF input.
 If this property is enabled, parsing and data loading performance are improved; but the other effect is that if distinct input files use (randomly or intentionally) the same bnode identifier, that bnode will point to one and the same node in the database.
-If you have input files that use explicit bnode identifiers, and more than one of those files may use the same bnode identifiers, and you don’t want those bnodes to be smushed into a single node in the database, then this configuration option should be disabled.
+If you have input files that use explicit bnode identifiers, and more than one of those files may use the same bnode identifiers, and you don't want those bnodes to be smushed into a single node in the database, then this configuration option should be disabled.
+Note that, this option has no effect for input files using the JSON-LD syntax.
+JSON-LD API specification requires all bnode identifiers from the input document to be mapped to new identifiers so they cannot be preserved in the database.

 progress.monitor.enabled